Pediatricians Stand By Meds For ADHD, But Some Say Therapy Should Come First

 Allan is Brody Knapp's therapist, and she had a role in drafting the latest guidelines.
 While she wants to see more ADHD patients receive behavioral treatment, she concurs with the AAP's decision to hold steady on the current recommendations about medication.

-In a 2018 study published in the Journal of Pediatrics, only about 60% of kids diagnosed with ADHD in the U.S. have ever had any behavioral interventions outside of school, while 90% have received medication.
+In a 2018 study published in the Journal of Pediatrics, only about 60% of kids diagnosed with ADHD in the U.S. have ever had any behavioral interventions other than in school, while 90% have received medication.

 Many mental health advocates, including representatives of the National Alliance on Mental Illness, say there are not enough trained therapists to meet the need.
-Plus the interventions can be time consuming for families, and many families can't afford it.
+Plus the interventions can be time-consuming for families, and many families can't afford it.

-Initially, Brody's family avoided medication, and relied only on behavioral therapy to treat his ADHD; but after four months of that approach, Brady had a violent tantrum at home, and, in consultation with his pediatrician, his parents decided to add medication to his treatment, as well.
+Initially, Brody's family avoided medication and relied only on behavioral therapy to treat his ADHD.
+But after four months of that approach, Brody had a violent tantrum at home, so, in consultation with his pediatrician, his parents decided to add medication to his treatment as well.
 He now takes daily doses of the ADHD drug Concerta.

-Brody's dad, Brett, says that he's OK with that now.
-Brett says that starting with behavioral therapy, before turning to meds, gave him insight.
+Brett Knapp says he is OK with that now.
+He says that starting with behavioral therapy, before turning to meds, gave him insight.

-"It's not necessarily for the child," Knapp says of the parental training he received as part of the therapy.
+"It's not necessarily for the child," Brett says of the parental training he received as part of the therapy.
 "It really is for the parent — to realize what an ADHD kid looks like.
 And for the perspective, I think it helped out greatly to, kind of, realize how I need to interact and how I need to talk and how I need to work with my child."

 This story comes from NPR's reporting partnership with KCUR and Kaiser Health News.